merishnaSuwal/Nepali-Offensive-Language-Detection/README.md

 This repository contains the code and datasets for the Nepali Offensive Language Detection and Sentiment Analysis project.

+## Abstract

+Addressing offensive content in the digital realm has become crucial with the widespread use of online platforms and social media.
+However, the challenges posed by linguistic diversity make pre-trained models, originally designed for English or other languages, less effective in multilingual contexts.
+In response to this, our research aims to comprehensively explore the limitations and challenges associated with applying pre-trained models to multilingual offensive language detection tasks.

+This paper focuses on developing and evaluating a system specifically designed for identifying offensive entities in Nepali, aiming to improve content moderation tools and foster safer online spaces for the Nepali-speaking community.
+The research extensively investigates the effectiveness of various pre-trained BERT architectures for Named Entity Recognition (NER), with a specific emphasis on aspect term extraction to accurately categorize abusive entities in Nepali text.
+Additionally, the study extends its scope to Sentiment Analysis (SA), concentrating on sentiment classification in the Nepali language.
+Through this dual approach, our research strives to augment content moderation tools and create safer online spaces for the Nepali-speaking community.
+Ultimately, our goal is to pave the way for enhanced cross-linguistic understanding and improved model performance across diverse languages.

+## Objectives

+- Develop and evaluate a system tailored for identifying offensive entities in Nepali, contributing to the improvement of content moderation tools and the creation of safer online spaces for the Nepali-speaking community.

+- Investigate the effectiveness of various pre-trained BERT architectures, with a specific focus on Named Entity Recognition (NER) for aspect term extraction.
+The goal is to accurately categorize abusive entities in Nepali text.

+- Extend the research scope to include Sentiment Analysis (SA), concentrating on sentiment classification in the Nepali language.
+This dual approach aims to enhance content moderation tools and establish safer online spaces for the Nepali-speaking community.

+## Key Features

+- In-depth exploration of linguistic challenges in offensive language detection for a multilingual context.
+- Evaluation of pre-trained BERT architectures for Nepali, with a particular emphasis on Aspect term extraction using NER and comprehensive analysis of sentiment classification in detecting Offensive Nepali language.
 ## Folder Structure

 - **NepSA:** Code and resources for the Sentiment Analysis task.